Transformer for Partial Differential Equations' Operator Learning: Method

 Here we approach the space-time modeling as a sequence-to-sequence \citep{seq2seq-NIPS-2014} learning task and propose a recurrent architecture to propagate the state in the time dimension.
 Different from the standard EPD model, we forward the dynamics in the latent space instead of the observable space, and thus encoder only needs to be called once throughout the whole process, which reduces the memory usage and allows scalable fully unrolled training.
 Given the latent encoding $\mathbf{z}$ from \eqref{eq:cross-attn ffn}, we set it as the initial condition $\mathbf{z}^0$ and recurrently forward the latent state with a propagator $N(\cdot)$ that predicts the residuals \citep{ResNet} between each step: $\mathbf{z}^{t+1} = N(\mathbf{z}^{t}) + \mathbf{z}^{t}$.
-There are many suitable choices for parametrizing the propagator (e.g. self-attention, message-passing layer), but in practice, we found a point-wise MLP shared across all the query locations and all the time steps suffice.
-At each time step, we use another point-wise MLP to decode the latent encoding $\mathbf{z}^t$ back to the output function $u(\cdot, t)$.
+There are many suitable choices for parametrizing the propagator (e.g. self-attention, message-passing layer), but in practice, we found a point-wise MLP shared across all the query locations and all the time steps suffice, which indicates that the our model can effectively approximate the original time-dependent PDE with a fixed-interval ODE in the latent space.

-\paragraph{Relative positional encoding} The attention mechanism is generally position-agnostic if no positional information is present in the input features.
+After reaching target time step in the latent space, we use another point-wise MLP to decode the latent encodings $z^t(x)$ back to the output function values $u(x, t)$. \paragraph{Relative positional encoding} The attention mechanism is generally position-agnostic if no positional information is present in the input features.
 Galerkin/Fourier Transformer \citep{Galerkin-TF-NIPS-2021} approaches this problem by concatenating the coordinates into input features and latent embedding inside every attention head, and adds spectral convolutional decoder \citep{FNO-ICLR-2021} on top of the attention layers.
-Instead of using convolutional architecture which is usually tied to the structured grid, we use Rotary Position Embedding (RoPE) \citep{RoFormer} to encodes the positional information, which is originally proposed for encoding word's relative position.
+Instead of using convolutional architecture which is usually tied to the structured grid, we use Rotary Position Embedding (RoPE) \citep{RoFormer} to encode the positional information, which is originally proposed for encoding word's relative position.